gibbok/vim-cheat-sheet/README.md

 | *[char] | jump to the next instance of the word under [char] |
 | ddp / ddkP | are common commands to move a line one down / up |

+Registers in Vim let you run actions or commands on text stored within them.
+To access a register, you type "a before a command, where a is the name of a register.
+If you want to copy the current line into register k, you can type

+"kyy

+Or you can append to a register by using a capital letter

+"Kyy

+You can then move through the document and paste it elsewhere using

+"kp

+To paste from system clipboard on Linux

+"+p

+To paste from system clipboard on Windows (or from "mouse highlight" clipboard on Linux)

+"*p

+To access all currently defined registers type

+:reg